drivetribe/react-performance/README.md

 # React Performance 🚀

-Helpers to debug and record component render performance

 With the release of React Fiber in v16, `react-addons-perf` has officially become obsolete.
-This project aims to be a "close enough" alternate solution.
+This project aims to be a "close enough" alternate solution for React and React Native.

 ## Usage